 DUBNER: Tell me what you’ve done with the money, Billie.

 SMITH: Well, I’ve had to replace the furnace just about a month ago.
-And I’ve put in water softener.
+And I’ve put in a water softener.
 And I have money aside for the taxes.
 And I have another savings that I don’t touch for just so long.
 And I can add to it then.

 DUBNER: Prize-linked savings, or PLS, accounts, have a long history.
 In the U.K., the government-run premium bond program has been around for decades; every month, it pays a top lottery prize of 1 million pounds.
 A few years ago, a bank in South Africa started a PLS program which was hugely successful — so much so that the National Lotteries Board of South Africa sued to have it shut down.